North Korea: What Has Changed, And Where Do We Go From Here?

 Where can I learn more?

-- You can join us next week on June 7 for a conversation about the situation in North Korea with Katharina Zellweger, former SDC country lead in North Korea.
+- You can watch the conversation about the situation for the people in North Korea with Katharina Zellweger, former SDC country lead in North Korea

 - You can read an interview with John Park in Tages-Anzeiger or listen to one with "Echo der Zeit" (both in German)